ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

   `loadToEmployees(this);`
   `loadTo('Employees', this);`

+{INFO: }

+ * The target name `'Employees'` in this syntax is **not** a variable and **cannot** be used as one: it is simply a string literal of the target's name.
-Passing collection names as arguments allows the usage of names that include symbols like `-` and `.`, which is not possible using the standard `loadToTarget` syntax because a JS function name with such characters is invalid.
+ * Separating the target name from the `loadTo` command makes it possible to include symbols like `-` and `.` in target names.
+This is not possible when the standard `loadToEmployees` syntax is used because including special characters in the name of a JS function turns it invalid.
+{INFO/}
+{NOTE/}

 ---